Manufacturing cycle time refers to the time required or spent to convert raw materials into finished goods. It is also known as throughput time.

-Technically, manufacturing cycle time or throughput time is the length of time from the start of production to the delivery of the final products.
+Technically, it is the length of time from the start of production to the delivery of the final products.
 It is composed of process time, move time, inspection time, and queue time.

 Process time refers to the time used to actually work on the product.
 Move time refers to the time required to transfer the product from one workstation to another.
 Inspection time is the time spent to check if the product is free from any defect.
 Queue time is the idle time the product spends waiting to be moved, processed, inspected, and shipped.